 We also asked Short as well as fellow Common Council members, Frank Farance and Noah Keating, "Can you clarify the point of this effort?
 Has RIOC or the governor signaled any willingness to recognize the results of this election?
 Are you hoping to pressure or inspire some action from the State?
 What I’m asking is, why should we tell our readers to stand for election and/or to get out and vote?
 What makes it a meaningful exercise?"

 In short (excuse the pun), the vote being promoted by the Main Street WIRE and the Common Council is a bogus, meaningless exercise, an effort to win leverage for Short to promote the tired old self-government issue that few residents care about, even fewer now that the Maple Tree Group is finally aging out.

-Communications within the Common Council suggest that Short is advancing the vote as a referendum as well as a nominating election, which she should know is useless.
+Communications within the Common Council suggest that Short advanced the vote as a referendum as well as a nominating election, which she knows is useless.
 The referendum seems aimed at trashing sitting Board members, especially David Kraut, who have shown little inclination to go along with the Maple Tree Group's worn out agenda and are not likely to in the future.

 Leave this time wasting nonsense to the Main Street WIRE and the Common Council, which seems to have little else constructive to do.
 Make your vote count by not casting it.

 - April 29, Annual Cherry Blossom Festival at FDR Four Freedoms Park Updated 2 hours ago

 - April 28th to 30th, Is Roosevelt Island "Almost Maine?"